 The final kick in the nuts is a spoiler so be warned if you read this paragraph.
 In the end, the game reveals a countdown to “the truth”.
 Apparently, this is for a free DLC to let you replay the game as a New Game + but with all the dialogue back in again.
 It makes me feel like the developers realised just how utterly confusing the entire experience is that they’ve had to add it in.

-- FMV story completely linear and as its muted makes little sense
+FMV story completely linear and as its muted it makes little sense.

-- Fighting sections are buggy, slow, frustrating and make little sense
+Fighting sections are buggy, slow, frustrating and feels rubbery.